atadas10/snowflake-role-based-access/GITLAB_PAGES_SETUP.md

 ---

-**Live Site Example**: After setup, visitors can browse your entire RBAC Framework documentation as a beautiful website with the professional landing page as the entry point.
+**Live Site Example**: After setup, visitors can browse your entire SnowGuard Framework documentation as a beautiful website with the professional landing page as the entry point.